GS Caltex

-GS Caltex Corporation (Korean: 지에스칼텍스 주식회사) is a South Korean oil refiner jointly owned by Chevron and GS Group.
-The company was founded in May 1967 as the first private oil company in Korea.
+GS Caltex Corporation (Korean: 지에스칼텍스 주식회사) is a South Korean Energy and Chemical company jointly owned by Chevron and GS Group.
+The company was founded in partnership with Caltex in May 1967 as the first private oil company in Korea.
 The company changed its name from LG-Caltex Oil Corporation to GS Caltex Corporation in 2005 as part of the GS Group split from LG Corporation.

+By 2009, exports accounted for 54 percent of GS Caltex's sales.
+The company exports petroleum, petrochemical, and lubricant products to 57 countries (as of 2022).